 Observe what works mentally and emotionally

 Some will say that women need more of an emotional connection to reach orgasm.
-Personally, I think it again depends on the person, and the nature of your relationship.
+Personally, I think it depends on the person and the nature of your relationship.

-Does she tend to climax more often when sex follows a lovely evening together or a deep conversation?
+Does she tend to climax more often when sex follows a romantic, fun, or relaxed evening together, or a deep conversation about everything and nothing?
 Does she like it when you gaze longingly into one another’s eyes and whisper sweet words during foreplay?

-Or does she prefer you to take her by surprise when you get home from work, talk dirty, or not even talk at all?
+Perhaps she prefers you to take her by surprise when you get home from work, talk dirty, or not even talk at all?

-There’s no magic formula, and it’s up to you to keep a mental note of what situations and types of sexual encounter make her happy.
+There’s no magic formula, and it’s up to you to keep a mental note of what situations and type of sexual encounters get her fired up.

 Ask her directly what works

-One easy way to unlock her secrets is to ask her what gets her there.
-It’s very likely she’ll know what works for her and what doesn’t.
+One easy way to unlock her secrets is to simply ask her directly what she thinks she needs to have an orgasm.
+It’s likely she’ll know what works for her, as well as what definitely doesn’t.

-One important point though is not to ask her before or during sex.
-Ask her at another time when you’re relaxing and together (a glass of wine might help!), or even after sex if you’re both cuddling and feeling good.
+It’s probably better not to ask her just before or during sex.
+Ask her at another time when you’re both feeling relaxing (a glass of wine might help!), or even after sex if you’re cuddling and feeling good.